Molecular and Functional Properties of Milk

 laboratory practicals (4-8 hrs/week), as well as e-learning, and

 Lectures and tutorials provide an overview of milk quality and thermal processing on the fuctionality and bioactivity of milk and milk ingredients.
 Laboratory practicals dealing with aspects of milk as a colloidal system and milk protein functionality are also included as well as excursions.
-Part of the module (two days during one week) will take place at The Faculty of Agricultural Sciences, Aarhus University, Jutland.
-Minor costs for this excursion are payed by the students
+Part of the module will be taught by The Faculty of Agricultural Sciences, Aarhus University, Jutland.
+Minor costs in relation to excursions are payed by the students.

 See Absalon for a list of course literature.

 Knowledge equivalent to a dairy internship is recommended.

 Academic qualifications equivalent to a BSc degree is recommended.

 - Type of assessment